 The Matina Lounge in the East Wing of the Main Terminal is located on the 4th floor opposite Gate 11.

-This lounge has the same hours and services and food and beverages as the the West Wing Matina Lounge.
+This lounge has the same hours, services and food and beverages as the the West Wing Matina Lounge.
 The Matina Lounges are essentially lobby lounges for the transit hotel.

 Sky Hub Lounge East and West Wings

-The Sky Hub Lounges are also located on the 4th floor at ICN.
+The Sky Hub Lounges are also located on the 4th floor at ICN Terminal 1 Main Terminal.
 The West Wing lounge is located next to the transfer counter opposite Gate 42.
 The East Wing lounge is located by the transit counter across from Gate 11.
 Those without Priority Pass may access the Sky Hub lounges for a reasonable $35 charge.

-Curiously the Sky Hub Lounges are open from 07:00 to 21:30 and 22:00 to 06:00.
-Perhaps the closures help to enforce the five-hour time limit for staying in the lounge.
+Curiously, the Sky Hub Lounges are open from 07:00 to 21:30 and 22:00 to 06:00.
+Perhaps short closures help to enforce the five-hour time limit for staying in the lounge.

 Sky Hub Lounges in the Main Terminal have good food and beverage options.
 It was easy to create a full and satisfying breakfast from the selection of continental breakfast items and breakfast entrees.